ese5160/final-project-a07g-a14g-t16-slap-queen/A07G_README.md

 - The function sets appropriate priorities for each task and provides stack sizes.
 - After creating the tasks, it starts the FreeRTOS scheduler using `vTaskStartScheduler()`.

-## Conclusion

-The starter code provides a robust foundation for UART communication using circular buffers and interrupt-driven I/O. It also establishes a basic FreeRTOS task structure for command processing and system management.

-The circular buffer implementation enables efficient handling of asynchronous UART communication, allowing the application to read and write characters without blocking or losing data.